The A380 that was taking me to Los Angeles

 The Thai red chicken curry served by BA on board the flight to LAX

-Dinner service was a bit odd.
-I put the privacy screen up, which meant that the cabin crew had to reach around the corner of the seat in order to pass me food.
+Dinner service was a little awkward.
+I’d raised the privacy screen, which meant the crew had to reach around the seat to pass me dishes.
+I started with the soup, which was genuinely lovely.

 Good to see those engines in action!